GAumala/red-black-tree/README.md

 ```

 ## Limitations

 - Currently the only operations supported are `find` and `insert`.
 There is no `remove` at the moment.
-- Inserting multiple elements with the same value, is not supported, if you do this, the tree will get corrupted and may behave erratically.
+- Inserting multiple elements with the same value is not supported.
+If you do this, the tree will get corrupted and may behave erratically.
 Eventually I'll try to add a way to merge elements that are "equal".